kframework/c-semantics/semantics/README.md

    for slashes.
 E.g., the module called `C-EXPRESSION-FUNCTION-CALL` is at [language/expression/function-call.k][].

-9. The word "semantics" in module names and elsewhere is usually terribly redundant.
+9. The word "semantics" in module names and elsewhere seems redundant.

 10. I like to "declare" variables in rules at the point where they're bound (i.e., on the left side of the `=>`).